After felling a tree, you're left with what many consider to be an eyesore and a nuisance: a stump.

 For forestry work, felling trees is a regular part of the job, so stump removal likely becomes a reoccurring task.

-Whether you're a homeowner or a professional, owning your own stump grinder means you always have one available whenever you need it, and you won't have to worry about reoccurring rental fees adding up to more than the cost of owning your own.
+Whether you're a homeowner or a professional, owning your own stump grinder means you always have one available whenever you need it, and you won't have to worry about recurring rental fees adding up to more than the cost of owning your own.

 Simply choosing the largest wheel doesn't necessarily guarantee the deepest cut below the slope and level of the ground, or its grade.
 Many factors affect how far below grade you can cut:

 Pay close attention to the cutting depths for each grinder to determine if it will provide the cutting depth you need.
 Below-grade cutting depths can range anywhere from 9" to 18" depending on the model you choose.
 Most models cut 16" to 17" below grade, with 9" and 18" being the exceptions at either end of the spectrum.

 Above-grade cutting depth is important as well.
 The above-grade cutting depth determines how tall of a stump you can grind above ground level.
 Above-grade cutting depths can range anywhere from 10" to 24", though the majority of grinders have an above-grade depth 20".
 If your stump is too high to grind, you're going to need to cut it down to size with a chainsaw first.